Sunday, May 12, 2024

 Stop Being So Dramatic

 Forming a judgment on any work regarded as a classic by so many can be tricky.
-Enjoy it, and maybe you are just a conformist.
+Enjoy it, and expose your conformity.
 Don’t, and acknowledge the possibility you are the problem.

 I get the latter feeling whenever I read Chekhov, one of world literature’s most revered names.
 His drowsy narratives and lifeless characters leave me so cold.
 Yet the critical elite extol his plays as spellbinding works of deep emotion and unique stagecraft.